danielbush/beerbot-modules/README.md

 ```
 ... replace Facts with whichever module you're testing.

-If the version of beerbot in the gem is no longer cutting it or if you're using a beerbot code, you'll need to do something like:
+If the version of beerbot in the gem is no longer cutting it then
+you'll need to use version checked out from github.

+In that case...
 ```
   rspec -Ipath/to/beerbot/lib Facts/spec
 ```

 ## Recommendations

-Try to make any database or datafile (eg JsonDataFile) you use injectable, rather than relying on BeerBot::Config.module_data .
-This isn't perfect.
-There is no protocol around the beerbot code injecting a conf into a module (maybe there should), so what you end up doing is having the *default behaviour* using BeerBot::Config.module_data and allowing this to be overridden by passing in an **alternative** filepath or mock data object.
-You can then do overrides when testing.
-See Oracle and Facts module for examples.

-If your module does something, write it without any reference to the beerbot module.
-Make an API out of it or whatever.
+* Write your code without any reference to beerbot (if it's complicated).
-Then define your bot module to use that.
-This will allow you to inject in a mock implementation when testing.
-And it also means you can separate out the logic for routing and handling incoming commands from the logic of the service you're providing.

-In the case of the Facts module, I created a FactsDB and put that in a subdir and made it completely independent of the Facts module with its own spec directory.
+* Then hook it in using the event handlers in your beerbot module.
+* Inject stuff.
+Most things in beerbot are injectable including
+  beerbot's configuration.
+Your test-writing, rspec-loving alter-ego
+  will love you.